Hive Tutorial for Beginners: Learn with Examples in 3 Days

 Apache Hive helps with querying and managing large datasets real fast.
-It is an ETL tool for Hadoop ecosystem.
-In this tutorial, you will learn important topics of Hive like HQL queries, data extractions, partitions, buckets and so on.
+It is an ETL tool for the Hadoop ecosystem.
+In this Apache Hive tutorial for beginners, you will learn Hive basics and important topics like HQL queries, data extractions, partitions, buckets, and so on.
+This Hive tutorials series will help you learn Hive concepts and basics.

 What should I know?